-Keri Hunter serves as EdChoice’s vice president of training and outreach at EdChoice, where she manages the organization’s team of EdChoice Experts, administers a portfolio of grant programs and plans and executes training conferences across the United States for legislators, parents and other educational choice stakeholders.
+Keri Hunter serves as EdChoice’s vice president of training and outreach, where she manages the organization’s team of EdChoice Experts, administers a portfolio of grant programs and plans and executes training conferences across the United States for legislators, parents and other educational choice stakeholders.

 Keri has specialized in education and public engagement since graduating from Indiana University.
 Both as an advocate and a mother, working to ensure that all families have access to high-quality schools that meet their needs is her passion.
 Previously, Keri ran the largest AmeriCorps program in Indiana, which provided reading tutors in 19 communities serving 2,000 children in kindergarten through sixth grade.